MikeAvgeros/bay-leaf-jobs/README.md

 -   **Requirement**

-    As a User (Recruiter), I want to be able to see who has applied to my job posts as well as if the applicants meet my client's criteria.
+    As a User (Recruiter), I want to be able to see who has applied to my job posts as well as if the applicants meet my client's expectations.

 -   **Implementation**